Mintegral-official/HiBid-Android/README.md

                 }
             };
 ```

-3.Call requestBid method for the bidding.
+3. Call requestBid method for the bidding.

 ```java
 HeaderBiddingAggregator.requestBid(bidderReqs,
                     "your unitID","ad_type",10 * 1000, callback);
 ```

 ### Custom Bidder-adapter(For example, Creating a Facebook bidder)

-1.Create a subclass of mtg.opensource.headerbidding.Bidder in your project.（You can refer to the FacebookBidder.java）<br/>
+1. Create a subclass of mtg.opensource.headerbidding.Bidder in your project.（You can refer to the FacebookBidder.java）<br/>
-2.Override all the methods.<br/>
+2. Override all the methods.<br/>

 Sample code：

 ```java
 public class FacebookBidder implements Bidder {